deshmukhpurushothaman/krypt_exchange/README.md

 # krypt_exchange

-It is a crypto exchange application developed using React Js, Ethers, Solidity, Hardhat, Alchemy.
+It is a crypto exchange application developed using React Js, Tailwindcss, Ethers, Solidity, Hardhat, Alchemy.